Join us in a city near you and take the Ultimate Challenge!

 Schedule Of Events

 1 OR 2 DAY EVENTS

-A one-day event is usually a Saturday.
-A typical two day event is 12 & under on Saturday and 13 & Over on Sunday.
+A 1 event is typically on Saturday.
+A typical 2 day event is 12 & Under on Saturday and 13 & Over on Sunday.

 3 OR 4 DAY EVENTS

-A 3 or 4 day schedule will begin Thursday/Friday afternoon after 3:00 PM with Teen and/or Senior solos, 12 & under on Saturday and 13 & Over on Sunday.
+A 3 or 4 day schedule will begin with Teen and/or Senior solos on Thursday/Friday afternoon after 3:00pm, 12 & Under on Saturday and 13 & Over on Sunday.